 Getting there and the trail head

-This is one of the easiest trail heads to find and park at.
+This is one of the easiest trailheads to find and park at.
 The trail leaves from Timberline Lodge.
-In summer there no parking permit that is necessary.
-If you are doing this as an overnight hike (or doing the Timberline Trail) the recommendation has always been to park along the concrete barrier as you main parking lot.
+In summer there is no parking permit that is necessary.
+If you are doing this as an overnight hike (or doing the Timberline Trail) the recommendation has always been to park along the concrete barrier as you enter the main parking lot.
 There used to be signs indicating this – but these are currently not there.
 (If you are going to do this in winter you need a sno-park permit).
 Whether at the start or at the end – it’s worth taking time to check out Timberline Lodge.
 The trailhead is right before Timberline lodge and is sign-posted for the Timberline Trail / Pacific Crest Trail.

 Timberline Lodge to ZigZag River

 The first section of this trail wanders behind Timberline Lodge and heads west towards ZigZag canyon through the Timberline ski resort.
 On a normal day, there would be views of the Palmer Glacier – but on this trip, clouds obscured the peak.
 Just after the edge of the ski resort is a standard self permitting station – indicating your arrival into the Mount Hood wilderness.
 The trail continues for about 2 – 2.5 miles along a relatively flat, sandy trail.
 There is the occasional campsite – but none which are conveniently located next to a water source.
 The Hidden Lake Trail intersects and descends to the south – following one side of the ZigZag Canyon.
 Last year this trail had some major blowdown in the first 1 mile.